Symptoms may appear within 2 to 10 days after exposure to an infected person-even longer for women (up to 3 weeks).

 - Thick, yellow penile discharge 50% of the time

-- Inflammation or infection of a duct in the testicles
+- Inflammation and tenderness of a duct in the testicles

-- Infection or inflammation of the prostate gland
+- Inflammation and pain in the prostate gland

 Gonorrhea Symptoms in Newborns